SyncfusionExamples/connecting-databases-typescript-grid/Binding Dapper using CustomAdaptor/README.md

 3. Replace the connected database's connection string in the `GridController.cs` file.

-4. In the JavaScript client project, open `js/index.js` and replace the port number in the API URL where it says `xxxx` with the actual backend server port.
+4. In the TypeScript client project, open `src/index.ts` and replace the port number in the API URL where it says `xxxx` with the actual backend server port.

 5. Navigate to the client project folder and run the following command: